nugglet/nugglet.github.io/_posts/2023-01-31-regex-cheatsheet.md

   - SWE
   - regular expressions
   - cheatsheet

+excerpt_separator: "<!--more-->"
 ---

 This guide details the quintessential parts of regular expressions (at least for me).
-A more detailed list of operators can be found [here](https://www.rexegg.com/regex-quickstart.html).
+A more detailed list of operators can be found [here](https://www.rexegg.com/regex-quickstart.html).<!--more-->

 ```
 // in the following example, the `/` is used to wrap the regex. `\d+` represents numbers from 0 to 9. // the `g` tag indicates global search